fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7e.md

 In most applications, we followed the principle by which components were placed in the directory <i>components</i>, reducers were placed in the directory <i>reducers</i>, and the code responsible for communicating with the server was placed in the directory <i>services</i>.
 This way of organizing fits a smaller application just fine, but as the amount of components increase, better solutions are needed.
 There is no one correct way to organize a project.
 The article [The 100% correct way to structure a React app (or why there’s no such thing)](https://medium.com/hackernoon/the-100-correct-way-to-structure-a-react-app-or-why-theres-no-such-thing-3ede534ef1ed) provides some perspective on the issue.

 ### Frontend and backend in the same repository

 During the course, we have created the frontend and backend into separate repositories.
 This is a very typical approach.
 However, we did the deployment by [copying](/en/part3/deploying_app_to_internet#serving-static-files-from-the-backend) the bundled frontend code into the backend repository.
 A possibly better approach would have been to deploy the frontend code separately.
-Especially with applications created using create-react-app it is very straightforward thanks to the included [buildpack](https://github.com/mars/create-react-app-buildpack).
+Especially with applications created using Create React App it is very straightforward thanks to the included [buildpack](https://github.com/mars/create-react-app-buildpack).

 Sometimes, there may be a situation where the entire application is to be put into a single repository.
 In this case, a common approach is to put the <i>package.json</i> and <i>webpack.config.js</i> in the root directory, as well as place the frontend and backend code into their own directories, e.g. <i>client</i> and <i>server</i>.